Travel Accidents: Help claiming compensation for injury whilst travelling in the UK or whilst abroad

 Travel accidents can occur in the air, on the sea, by road or rail.
 Alternatively, you may suffer a personal injury whilst on holiday abroad.

-The United Kingdom has laws in place to claim compensation in the event of an accident within its territory.
+The United Kingdom has laws in place to claim compensation in the event of an accident within its territory – in this article we provide the details of bodies for all manner of accidents types abroad.

-For help with a compensation claim for an accident overseas – you might be able to claim using an overseas accident solicitor or click British Embassies Overseas links to find an English speaking foreign lawyer for foreign legal advice.
+For help with a compensation claim for an accident overseas – you might be able to claim using an overseas accident solicitor in the UK or use the British Embassies Overseas to find an English speaking foreign lawyer for foreign legal advice.

 ABTA is a travel association that represents the interests of both travel agents and tour operators in the United Kingdom.
 The majority of holidays – package or independent travel – are organised through ABTA members.